 Circulation, Qi and Blood

-Calligraphy Health understands these differences.
-Utilising the natural force and movement of Qi to unblock stagnated blood clumping blood cells and allowing blood to be in its natural state, flowing and circulate freely throughout the body is a key factor in working towards optimal health.
+Calligraphy Health understands these differences hence its optimisation of the natural force and movement of Qi to unblock stagnated blood and allowing it to be in its natural state, flowing and circulating freely throughout the body, the key factor in working towards optimal health, long life and happiness.